This post may contain affiliate links. Please read my disclosure and privacy policy.

 healthy mac and cheese with a fork in the pot.

-Instead of making a roux with butter and flour, this recipe uses a can of white beans for thickness.
-One can of beans adds 17 grams of fiber and 21 grams of plant-based protein!
+• White Beans.
+Instead of making a roux from flour and butter, you can blend a can of beans to thicken the sauce.
+One can will add 17 grams of fiber and 21 grams of plant-based protein, and you can’t taste the beans in the final dish.

 cheese, canned beans, and spices on a kitchen counter.